zencart/documentation/content/user/first_steps/hosting.md

 An SSL certificate allows your content to be securely accessed using encryption.

 When an SSL Certificate is purchased, it is issued to a particular domain name.
 Certificates are purchased in 1-year blocks.
 The certificate is installed on your Hosting Server and linked to your site so that your customers can shop with encryption protection when needed.
+Some hosting companies offer free SSL certificates with certain plans.
+Check the [Recommended Services](https://www.zen-cart.com/content.php?3-services) page to see which of our recommended hosts provides free SSL certificates.

 SSL Certificates are an add-on to a hosting account, and are not directly tied to a hosting plan's expiry dates, etc. However, since hosting plans are usually purchased first, and SSL certificates are issued a few days later, it is quite common for a hosting plan to expire a couple days before an SSL certificate expires.

 Certificates cannot be directly transferred to another host due to the public/private key generation systems.
 This is primarily to protect you against theft of identity or the certificate.
 To move an existing certificate to another server requires that the Issuer (whoever you bought the certificate from originally) re-issue the certificate tied to the new private/public key of your new hosting server, sometimes for a nominal re-issuance fee.
 Thus, it's simplest to issue certificates around the same time as switching hosting from one place to another.

+Certificates can be issued for www., non-www., or wildcard.
+Wildcard is not recommended for e-commerce sites as it can make your site appear to have duplicates since the wildcard SSL allows secure connection in BOTH www. and non-www.
+It is important to know which way your certificate is issued.
+Settings in the configure.php files that address https:// need to match the form of your SSL to prevent possible log in problems.
+If your SSL is for www., then the setting(s) should show https://www.your_site.com.
+If non-www., the setting(s) should show https://your_site.com.

 For more information on SSL, see these articles: